This article describes and quotes 20 Bible passages telling women to speak, teach, lead, and have authority over men, in an assembly and elsewhere.

 (3) Paul said “you can all prophesy in turn so that everyone may be instructed and encouraged.”
 (1 Cor 14:31; see also 14:23-25, 26, 39-40; 11:5; 1:1-2)

-Women (and men) (“one another”) told to speak to and teach to men, and given authority to admonish men (and women), with scripture, hymns, and songs in an assembly:
+Women (and men) (“one another”) told to speak to, teach to, and admonish men (and women) — preach — with scripture, hymns, and songs in an assembly, given authority over men:

 (4) Paul said, to women and men, “… be filled with the Spirit, speaking to one another with psalms, hymns, and songs from the Spirit.
 Sing and make music from your heart to the Lord ….”
 (Ephesians 5:18-20)